 Sligo is a hidden gem situated on the Wild Atlantic Way.
 By combining the hustle and bustle of a major town with the stunning natural beauty of a scenic coast, this small county really does offer the best of both worlds.
 Furthermore, when you add in two high–performing third level colleges, a thriving town centre combined with excellent travel links with the rest of Ireland, you can see why Sligo is one of the top choices for tourists and businesses alike.
 The chance to enjoy an outdoor lifestyle mixed with everything a large town has to offer, certainly means the North West simply has it all!
 Have a look at the video clip to see what we mean!

 Sligo hosts a vibrant mix of multinational and indigenous companies across a wide range of industries.
 It’s major employers include Abbott Laboratories, AbbVie, IT Sligo, B.Braun Hospicare, Avenue Mould and Phillips Medisize.
 This provides employment for people in Sligo and in the wider surrounding area.
 For example, job announcements from Overstock, E3 Retail and LiveTiles have given the region a further boost in recent months and brought the total of new jobs in the area to almost 1000.

 We here in Collins McNicholas have been chosen as the exclusive recruitment partner for both E3 Retail and LiveTiles and have launched a nationwide campaign to fill these roles.
-You can view current career opportunities for LiveTiles here and E3 Retail here.
+If you are interested in a career with these companies then contact our Sligo office today.
 For further job opportunities in the area click here.